A Human-Sensitive Controller: Adapting to Human Musculoskeletal Disorder-Related Constraints via Reinforcement Learning: Experimental Setup and Implementation Details

 \section{Experimental Setup and Implementation Details}

 The setup features a 6 degrees-of-freedom (DOF) industrial collaborative robot (UR10e, Universal Robot).
 For the co-manipulation task, a wooden board was attached to the gripper's coupling system.
-The robot is controlled via a ROS-based framework running at 500 Hz.
+In the simulation environment, the URSim simulator (Universal Robots) was used together with a human kinematic model integrated within the same ROS control loop to emulate robot behavior under the selected RL actions and to simulate the corresponding human posture configuration.
+Since only kinematics were relevant for the training process, RViz was used as the visualization and simulation platform, providing a sufficient environment without the need for more complete physics-based simulators.

 In the real-world environment, joint-angle data is acquired using the MVN Awinda motion capture system (Movella Technologies B.V., Netherlands), operating at 60 Hz.
 Data is transmitted to the control framework via UDP and processed by a kinematic model scaled to the subject’s anthropometry.
 The model computes the Cartesian position of the human hands or EE using direct kinematics.
 Figure \ref{fig: environments} shows the experimental setup in both simulated and real-world environments.